lamessad/MRLOVA/README.md

 ## Steps for Mendelian Randomization Analysis with MRLOVA

-### 1. Load Summary Statistics:
+**1. Load Summary Statistics:**

-- Begin by loading the summary statistics for the instrumental variables. \### 2.
-Harmonize Data:
+- Begin by loading the summary statistics for the instrumental variables.

-- Check the allele frequencies of palindromic SNPs.
-- Flip the sign of ‘betaY’ if the effect allele in the exposure study differs from the effect allele in the outcome study. \### 3.
-Harmonize
+**2. Harmonize Data:** - Check the allele frequencies of palindromic SNPs. - Flip the sign of `betaY` if the effect allele in the exposure study differs from the effect allele in the outcome study.

-  Data:
-- Standardize the summary statistics before performing the MR analysis.
-  This approach follows the guidelines suggested in the MRmix software (Qi and Chatterjee, Nat Commun 2019). \### 4.
-Perform MR Analysis:
+**3. Harmonize Data:** - Standardize the summary statistics before performing the MR analysis.
+This approach follows the guidelines suggested in the MRmix software (Qi and Chatterjee, Nat Commun 2019).

-- Use the standardized and harmonized summary statistics to perform the Mendelian Randomization analysis.
+**4. Perform MR Analysis:** - Use the standardized and harmonized summary statistics to perform the Mendelian Randomization analysis.

-**Note**: If you are using the “TwoSampleMR” package, you can leverage the harmonized summary data to create the input parameters for `MRLOVA` as follows:
+**Note**: If you are using the **“TwoSampleMR”** package, you can leverage the harmonized summary data to create the input parameters for `MRLOVA` as follows:

 ``` r
 #library(TwoSampleMR)